Happy Mother's Day: 5 MMA Mothers Who Will Inspire You

 4. Miesha Tate

-Miesha Tate hails from the United States and competes in the UFC where she is a former Champion in the bantamweight division.
-Her long list of accomplishments such as her wins in the UFC Women's Bantamweight Championship, the FCF Women’s Bantam Championship, in addition to her victory in the Strikeforce Women's Bantamweight Championship makes her among one of the most recognized fighters in women’s MMA.
+Miesha Tate hails from the United States and competes in the UFC, where she is a former Champion in the bantamweight division.
+Her long list of accomplishments, including her wins in the UFC Women's Bantamweight Championship and the FCF Women’s Bantam Championship, and her victory in the Strikeforce Women's Bantamweight Championship, make her one of the most recognized and accomplished athletes in women’s MMA.

 5. Ronda Rousey

 And how could we possibly forget the Queen?
-The Monarch of women’s mixed martial arts Ronda Rousey.
-Considered by many to be the best female athlete of all time, Rousey boasts a myriad of accomplishments that speak for themselves.
-Everything from winning her first 12 professional fights in a row (11 of which were won in the first round), to becoming the very first American woman to win a medal in Judo at the Olympics in 2008 at the summer Olympics in Beijing.
+The Monarch of women’s mixed martial arts, Ronda Rousey, is considered by many to be the best female athlete of all time.
+Rousey boasts many accomplishments that speak for themselves.
+Everything from winning her first 12 professional fights in a row (11 of which were won in the first round) to becoming the first American woman to win a medal in Judo at the Olympics in 2008 at the Summer Olympics in Beijing.

 Motherhood is never easy.
 It can be even more difficult when trying to balance raising children with training.
-However, as these women have clearly demonstrated – it’s possible.
-And this Mother’s Day is simply a tribute to all the hardworking and powerful mothers out there – whether you train MMA or not – to keep being the bedrock of your children’s (and family’s) lives.
+However, as these women have demonstrated—it’s possible.
+And this Mother’s Day is simply a tribute to all the hardworking and powerful mothers out there, whether you train MMA or not, to keep being the bedrock of your children’s (and family’s) lives.

-At Pallas Athena Women’s Fighting Championship, we honor and support our MMA mothers (as well as women athletes in general) to be all that they can be.
-If you think you have what it takes to join our masterful team of women’s MMA fighters, signup using our fighters registration form today.
+At Pallas Athena Women’s Fighting Championship, we honour and support our MMA mothers to be all they can be.
+If you think you have what it takes to join our talented team of women’s MMA fighters, signup using our fighters registration form today.